-Chile Labour Laws: Internal Regulation Handbook for Companies (Reglamento Interno)
+Chile Labour Laws: Employee Handbook (Reglamento Interno)

 According to Chilean law, companies must have an internal regulation handbook (Reglamento Interno) that covers health and safety considerations as well as the companies internal policies regarding certain matters.